The strong vertices of bottom mesons $B$, $B^{*}$ and bottomonia $\Upsilon$, $\eta_{b}$: QCD sum rules

-where $\xi_{\alpha}$ and $\zeta^{(')}_{\alpha}$ are the polarization vectors of $\Upsilon$ and $B^{*}$ respectively, $q=p-p'$, and $\varepsilon^{\alpha\beta\rho\tau}$ is the 4-demension Levi-Civita tensor.
-The subscripts of $g$ in Eq. (\ref{eq:6}) denote the type of strong vertices, and the superscripts denote the intermediate mesons which are off-shell.
+where $\xi_{\alpha}$ and $\zeta^{(')}_{\alpha}$ are the polarization vectors of $\Upsilon$ and $B^{*}$ respectively, $q=p-p'$, and $\varepsilon^{\alpha\beta\rho\tau}$ is the 4-dimension Levi-Civita tensor.
+The subscript of $g$ in Eq. (\ref{eq:6}) denotes the type of strong vertex, and the superscript denotes the intermediate meson which is off-shell.
 From Eqs. (\ref{eq:3}) $\sim$ (\ref{eq:6}), the expressions of the correlation function in phenomenological side can be obtained, and can be divided into different tensor structures.
 In general, different tensor structures for a correlation function will lead to the same result, thus choosing an appropriate structure to analyze the strong vertex is an acceptable way.